Hui LL, Nelson EA. Meal glycaemic load of normal-weight and overweight Hong Kong children. Eur J Clin Nutr. 2006 Feb; 60(2): 220-227.

 - The precise glycemic index of many local Chinese foods is not known.
 Some factors that might influence the true glycemic load of a meal were not considered, including cooking method, physical form of the food, meal combinations and eating rate

-- Long-term intervention studies are needed to determine the potential causal association between glycemic index and obese in children.
+- Long-term intervention studies are needed to determine the potential causal association between glycemic index and obesity in children.

 Research Design and Implementation Criteria Checklist: Primary Research

 |1.||Would implementing the studied intervention or procedure (if found successful) result in improved outcomes for the patients/clients/population group?
 (Not Applicable for some epidemiological studies)|